SNO Payment mega-FAQ

 Can Storj just allow SNOs to withdraw when they want?

-With the exception of the one-time activation fee, this is precisely the user experience zkSync affords us.
+This is precisely the user experience zkSync Era affords us.
 If a node operator chooses zkSync, then the node operator can decide when to cash out to layer 1 at their own convenience.
-We hope to help make zkSync more broadly applicable instead of reinventing this wheel.
+We hope to help make zkSync Era more broadly applicable instead of reinventing this wheel.

 Why doesnā€™t Storj do SNO payments whenever fees are low?